Fighting Over Your Furry Friend in Divorce

 If your pet has a large monetary value (e.g., race horse or purebred show dog), then a judge may consider the pet to be a high value piece of property that should be sold and the profits be split equally among you and your spouse.
 Though, many pet owners do not wish to simply sell off their pets to recoup their monetary value.
 Pets often carry emotional and sentimental value.
 This is why you and your spouse should work to mutually agree on how custody be divided.

 Leaving the decision of pet custody up to a court is not recommended.
 As mentioned above, some judges will simply apply a cold calculus when dividing the value of the pet between the parties.
 A better solution is to reach an amicable agreement via voluntary mediation.
 During a mediation, you and your spouse, along with legal counsel, can discuss different options to resolve this dispute such as shared custody, allowing the pet to remain in the same home where it currently resides, or allowing the pet to live with your child who has become emotionally attached to the pet.
 Mediation also allows you to address related issues such as who is responsible for the medical care and maintenance of the pet.

 Speak to a Houston Pet Custody Lawyer Today

 Pet custody disputes during a divorce can become emotionally charged and quite vicious.
-The Houston attorneys at Conner & Lindamood, P.C. are here to help.
-Our team of experienced attorneys understands that custody disputes routinely involve an array of emotions including resentment and anger.
-This is why you should have an experienced attorney by your side guiding you through this difficult process.
+The Houston lawyers at Lindamood & Robinson, P.C. are here to help.
+Our team of experienced lawyers understands that custody disputes routinely involve an array of emotions including resentment and anger.
+This is why you should have an experienced lawyer by your side guiding you through this difficult process.